glass-scarab/engineer-study-guide/README.md

 9. Cloudflare (2025). "*What is a DNS MX Record?*". https://www.cloudflare.com/learning/dns/dns-records/dns-mx-record/
 10. Cloudflare (2025). "*What is a DNS NS Record?*". https://www.cloudflare.com/learning/dns/dns-records/dns-ns-record/
 11. Cloudflare (2025). "*What is a DNS PTR Record?*". https://www.cloudflare.com/learning/dns/dns-records/dns-ptr-record/
+12. Cloudflare (2025). "*What is a DNS CNAME record?*". https://www.cloudflare.com/learning/dns/dns-records/dns-cname-record/